Cook County Multi-Jurisdictional All Hazards Mitigation Plan

 Identify risks and sustainable cost-effective actions to mitigate the impact of natural hazards in order to protect the life, health, safety, welfare, and economy of the communities of Cook County.

-Cook County’s HMP will benefit County residents by:
+Cook County’s HMP is designed to benefit County residents by:

 - Identifying cost effective actions for risk reduction